 Does it cost more to insure an EV?

-Yes, EVs are currently – in general - more expensive to insure than their directly comparable petrol or diesel counterparts.
-One of reasons is the current cost of repairs and the availability of garages with qualified mechanics.
+They point to this being linked to expensive parts, but higher repair costs and the availability of garages with qualified mechanics, are also a factor.
 While electric cars have fewer moving parts than petrol or diesel vehicles, some components like the lithium-ion batteries are very expensive to repair if damaged.

-As EVs become more commonplace this may change, but also remember that electric cars may benefit from other savings, such as government grants, zero road tax and in some cases, free parking.
-It’s also worthwhile noting that the cost of insurance is based on a number of other factors – you can read our article on what affects your car insurance price here.
+As EVs become more commonplace this may change, but also remember that electric cars may benefit from other savings, such as zero vehicle road tax and congestion charges.

 Forces Mutual Car Insurance offers policies for a range of EVs.
 You don’t need to buy a special EV policy and you can get a quote in the usual way.

-Forces Mutual Car Insurance is provided by Royal & Sun Alliance Insurance plc.
+Forces Mutual Car Insurance is provided by Royal & Sun Alliance Insurance Ltd.

-^Please note that the UK Government is currently consulting on the changes proposed.
+^Please note that the UK Government consulted on the changes proposed.
 Between 2030 and 2035, in addition to full electric vehicles, new cars can be sold if they have the capability to drive significant distance with zero emissions – for example, Plug-in Hybrids and Full Hybrids, but after 2035, all vehicles must produce zero emissions at the tailpipe.
-This would then ban all Hybrid type vehicles.
+The Government have yet to decide whether this would then ban all Hybrid type vehicles.